Yatekii/jep106/README.md

 ## Status

-The crate provides the JEP106BI Revision of the codes list which was published in January 2024.
+The crate provides the JEP106BK Revision of the codes list which was published in September 2024.

 ## Usage